Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 If you never take off your jacket, you can use them without making a fashion statement.
 If you’d like to have the option of leaving the jacket on your chair, you might not want to run the risk of being mistaken for the casino card dealer.

-Buy Shirts for Short Men
+Where to Buy Dress Shirts for Short Men

-Try Custom Dress Shirts
+Try Going Custom

 One thing to keep in mind: fabric makes up most of the cost of making a shirt.
 When you see a price from a custom shirt makers that seems too good to be true, they’re probably using really cheap fabric.